-Water to rice ratio plays an important role to make perfect rice.
-You can use any rice such as basmati, long-grain, easy cook, jasmine, brown, but make sure to follow cooking instructions on the pack.
+The water-to-price ratio plays an important role in making perfect rice.
+You can use any rice such as basmati, long-grain, easy cook, jasmine or brown, but make sure to follow the cooking instructions on the pack.
 Cooking time and water to rice ratio varies with different varieties and quality of rice.
 Some rice varieties may require more water to cook without soaking than the rice that has been soaked for 15-20 minutes.
-Cooking with or without soaking rice is one more deciding factor of cooking time and the water to rice ratio.
-I’ve used basmati rice in this recipe and 1.25 cups of water have been used for 1 cup of rice.
+Cooking with or without soaking rice is one more deciding factor of cooking time and the water-to-rice ratio.

 Fry whole spices – cloves, cardamom, cassia, bay leaf and cumin until fragrant.

-Add cashews and fry for few seconds until it starts to turn light brown.
+Add cashews and fry for a few seconds until it starts to turn light brown.